 Already using online registration?
-We have a few tips to simplify online registration this year.
+We have a few tips to help register more wrestlers next season!

-PRO TIP – Looking to raise a little extra money this season?
-You can also give parents the option to sponsor or donate to your club during registration.
+Looking to raise a little extra money this season?
+You can also give parents the option to sponsor or donate to your club during registration

 TOTAL TIME SETTING UP ONLINE REGISTRATION WILL TAKE = 8 minutes